mrismanaziz/Reforestation/README.md

-## A cannibal is someone who is fed up with people.
+## A termite walks into a bar and asks “Is the bar tender here?”